matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 do come with downsides of their own:
 * they are not persisted and cannot provide historical data
 * there's no per-room API for them
 * they are not end to end encrypted
+However, a privacy-preserving "never store these" approach is still desirable, hence [MSC3672](https://github.com/matrix-org/matrix-doc/pull/3672)

 Alternatively, we could behave like MSC3401 and announce users' beacons in `m.beacon_info.*` (similar to MSC3401's `m.call`), and then send location